RiadMoudjahed/RiadMoudjahed/README.md

 ---

-> "Consistency, passion, and tawakkul — my formula to grow every day."
+> "Tawakkul, Consistency, and passion — my formula to grow every day."